neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 ### 2.6.
 Add LoRaWAN Gateway to the ChirpStack
 **NOTE**: The ID of the gateway (EUI or EUI64) will be needed in this step.
 Therefore, before proceeding further, the initial configuration of the gateway must be completed (see Chapter 3.1).

-Open Web GUI of the ChirpStack by loading following web page:
+Open the Web GUI of the ChirpStack by loading following web page:
 * https://chirpstack.vas.internal/
     * *OR*: http://<IP_OF_THE_SERVER>:8080/
     * *OR, if stack is running on the same machine*: http://127.0.0.1:8080